 Red Balloon Norwich is a unique setting where we are well equipped to support students with their SEMH (Social, emotional, mental health) and other SEN needs.
+We aim to create a nurturing learning environment which is flexible enough to meet the needs of all members of our school community.

 We approach learning in a holistic way.
 We know that students cannot make progress academically if they have poor wellbeing.
-We aim to encourage students to make best possible progress academically as well as aiming to ensure psychological, social and emotional growth, improved communication skills and increased confidence and self esteem through our wellbeing programme and small group working.
+We aim to encourage students to make best possible progress academically as well as aiming to ensure psychological, social and emotional growth, improved communication skills and increased confidence and self-esteem through our wellbeing program and small group working.
 We have a caring ethos where everyone is welcome and respected.
 Students are encouraged to use their voice and they are always listened to.
 We encourage our students to express themselves.
-Their unique personality is the basis of the provision we create for them, ensuring that our approach is Pupil Centred and that Pupil Voice is at the heart of everything we do.
+Their unique personality is the basis of the provision we create for them, ensuring that our approach is student centered and that Student Voice is at the heart of everything we do.

 We create a sense of community at Red Balloon where all students are valued equally.
-Pupils have a weekly Circle Time where they can make suggestions, share concerns or questions, and contribute to the Red Balloon community.
+Pupils have a weekly 'Circle Time' where they can make suggestions, share concerns or questions, and contribute to the Red Balloon community.
+The student council meet once a month to discuss and action points raised.
 At lunch and break times students play games and staff are present to model positive behaviours and support students engaging in group activities.
-Students also have weekly Wellbeing sessions and Mentoring sessions with a Key Person where they can build relationships of trust.